rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 # Lesson 3: Updating with ConfigMaps
 ## Configuring the Style with Environmental variables

-In web applications the style is often configured idependently of the application code.
+In web applications the style is often configured independently of the application code.

-We currently have a configMap running in our cluster.
-View it either through the minikube dashboard or with:
+We currently have a ConfigMap running in our cluster.
+View it either through the Minikube dashboard or with:

 ```
 kubectl describe configmap kubechaos-style